toolisticon/aptk/README.md

 # Features

 - provides a processor for generating wrapper classes for accessing annotation attributes
+- provides wrappers for _Elements_ and _TypeMirror_ that provide a lot of useful utility functions
 - provides support for Class conversion from runtime to compile time model (Class / FQN to Element and TypeMirror)
 - provides support for accessing the compile time element tree
 - provides generic Element based filters, validator and matchers